 Its neutrality serves it well as an alternative to a soundbar.
 There’s plenty of detail and balance: the soundstage is wider and fuller and the bass is better than what you’d get from a flatscreen TV with intelligible dialogue too.
 It gives a TV’s sound more weight and directs it into the room, but these are big speakers and they’d need a speaker stand if you’re going to sit them either side of a 50-inch+ TV.

-Should you buy the Edifier S2000MKIII Active speakers?
+You should buy the Edifier S2000MKIII Active speakers if…